Industrial Hygiene

 • Sampling and monitoring

-• On-site sampling or review of data to assess exposure to chemicals and biological substances
+• On-site sampling to assess exposure to chemicals and biological substances

-• On-site or critical review of indoor air quality assessment to evaluate impacts from the built environment to building occupants
+• Indoor air quality (IAQ) assessment to evaluate impacts from the built environment to building occupants

 Risk Management